david-hodge/sheet/guide.md

 The template by default bundles all resources into one large html file.
 Should you wish the expanded version then set `embed-resources: false` in the header.

 - **Single-file Moodle upload:** By default the `embed-resources: true` bundles all CSS, JS, and images.

-- **TOC PDF link:** If you wish to include on the html page a link to the PDF version then first add `pdf: default` to the YAML header, this creates a PDF link below0 the Table of Contents.
+- **TOC PDF link:** If you wish to include on the html page a link to the PDF version then first add `pdf: default` to the YAML header, this creates a PDF link below the Table of Contents.
 Then upload the PDF alongside the HTML as a Moodle multi-file package.
-Remove `pdf: default` to hide the PDF link.
+Remove `pdf: default` to hide the PDF link. *Tip*: `pdf: default` in added at exactly the same indentation level as `sheet-html`